Max-Edelson/Bullet-Journal/admin/meetings/04-19-2021_project_check_1.md

 - Design software introductory page
 - If time, work on calender page
 - Schedule a meeting with Carmen
-- Work with Maxim on website
+- Work with Maxim on website (team.me)

 Carmen and Sophia (Collection):
 - Form basic data structure with Sophia